nchaly/hpmor/README.md

     * Caveat from Google Fonts - as fast handwriting font.
     * Pacifico from Google Fonts - as game of life font .
     * Great Vibes from Google Fonts as true cursive multilanguage font.
+    * "Bad Script" from Google Fonts for MacGonagall blackboard writing.
   * Use of plyglossia package also requires monotype font to provide cyrillic subset, so default monotype is set to Source Code Pro from Google Fonts.
   * As I have not checked all of them, most likely will replace